There is no fee unless we win!

 • Preserve any torn or bloodied clothing as evidence

-5. Hire Our Professional Dog Bite Attorneys
+Hire Our Exceptional Dog Bite Attorneys

 • Evaluate whether excessive force was used